 If you are the do-it-yourself type, I’ve rounded up a couple of homemade recipes of toothpaste for dogs:

-Most of recipes available online are based on baking soda and then add a little bit of salt and flavor enhancers (beef bouillon for example.)
+Most of the recipes available online are based on baking soda and then add a little bit of salt and flavor enhancers (beef bouillon for example.)

 If your dog shows signs of sensitive teeth, tartar build-up, or inflamed gums, I would recommend buying a professional dog toothpaste like the ones we reviewed above.
 These are the best dog toothpaste available currently and you can definitely trust them!